 A Service Agreement is a legal contract between the provider and participant.

-If an attorney or quardian is appointed, they must have authority to make decisions about Accommodation.
+If an attorney or guardian is appointed, they must have authority to make decisions about Accommodation.

 If the Public Guardian is appointed to make decisions about Accommodation, they will endorse a service and make a decision about Accommodation but will not sign a service provider's service agreement.
-The Public Guardian will email confirmation of the provider of the protheir decision, which is sufficient for MAC requirements.
+The Public Guardian will email confirmation of their decision, which is sufficient for MAC requirements.
+Note that the Public Trustee will not sign Service Agreements either.